 Pressure on the gates of consciousness GB 20 releases tension and can relieve pain.

-Elbow and shoulder relief with the pond at the bend Di 11
+Elbow and shoulder relief with the pond at the Di 11 bend

-The Di11 acupressure point is particularly interesting for complaints of the shoulder and elbow.
+The Di 11 acupressure point is particularly interesting for complaints of the shoulder and elbow.
 You can find it at the upper outer end of the elbow crease by bending your arm in front of your chest.
 With your wrist pointing downwards, use the fingers of your other hand or your thumb to press firmly on the point where the visible elbow crease ends.
-Breathe deeply for a minute and close your eyes.
+Breathe deeply for one minute and close your eyes.
+Then repeat the exercise with the other arm.
+When the arm is placed against the body, it is easier to build up pressure.

 You can find the point by pressing the thumb and index finger of one hand together as if to create the roundest possible hole between them.
-When you apply this pressure, you can feel a tense muscle on the hand at the exact point between the two finger pads.
+When you apply this pressure, you can feel a tense muscle on the hand, exactly at the point between the two finger pads.
 The point lies on this muscle.
 Please do not press this acupressure point if you are pregnant.
 Now release your fingers and press the point firmly for a few minutes before changing hands.
+This point is used in acupressure for various pain symptoms.

-Improve mobility in osteoarthritis with the acupressure mat ShaktiMat
+Improve mobility in osteoarthritis with the Shakti Mat acupressure mat

-With osteoarthritis, it is particularly important to keep the tissues of the body moving and supplied with blood.
-Because the ShaktiMat can strongly stimulate blood circulation, we combine classic movement therapy with the mat in the following exercises.
+With osteoarthritis, it is particularly important to keep the body's tissues moving and supplied with blood.
+Because the Shakti Mat can strongly stimulate blood circulation, we combine classic movement therapy with the mat in the following exercises.
 As osteoarthritis patients are often affected by severe pain, it is advisable not to overdo it, which is why we do not specify the number of repetitions for the following exercises.
 The aim should be to do what is possible and does you good and no more than that.
-Combined with a nice audio book or great music, working on your own body is often twice as much fun - just give it a try!
+Combined with a good audio book or great music, working on your own body is often twice as much fun - just give it a try!

 Exercise 1: Improve deep stability in the knee

-Stand (with thick socks or a cloth on the mat if you are not already a pro with the ShaktiMat) with one leg on the acupressure mat, take three steps on the spot and then stop briefly on one leg and lift the other knee slightly higher than you would with a normal step.
+Stand (with thick socks or a cloth on the mat if you are not already a pro with the Shakti Mat) with one leg on the acupressure mattake three steps on the spot and then stop briefly on one leg and lift the other knee a little higher than you would with a normal step.
 So 1-2-3 up and then continue and lift the other side up.
 As long as it feels comfortable.
+When the Shakti Mat is very intense, it is best to practise with socks on first.

-Lie with your legs loosely bent with your upper buttocks and lower back on the crosswise acupressure mat.
-Breathe deeply and allow the tips to work well.
-Now tense your pomus muscles and begin to tilt your legs inward and outward.
-Take breaks in between to completely relax your muscles - you can also stretch your legs.
+Lie on the transverse acupressure mat with your legs loosely bent and your upper buttocks and lower back on the mat.
+Breathe deeply and allow the points to work in well.
+Now tense your pomus muscles and start to tilt your legs inwards and outwards.
+Take breaks in between by relaxing the muscles completely - You can also stretch out your legs.
+Thin clothing helps pain sufferers to relieve the pressure of the acupressure-tips slowly at a comfortable intensity.

-Exercise 3: Move your shoulders and neck
+Exercise 3: Move shoulders and neck

 Lie on the floor with your upper back and neck on the acupressure mat - if you have a Shakti Pillow , place it under your neck.
 Let the points work until you feel well supplied with blood.
+Now remove the mat and start to turn your head to the left and right so that your ear is facing the mat.

-Then let your head look straight up again and begin to move your outstretched arms along the floor over your head and back as if they were eagle wings.
-Repeat this alternately as often as it feels good and rest on the ShaktiMat afterwards if you wish.
+Then let your head look straight up again and start to move your outstretched arms along the floor over your head and back as if they were eagle wings.
+Repeat this alternately as often as it feels good and rest on the Shakti Mat afterwards if you wish.

-Step 01 - Lying on the ShaktiMat circulates the blood and prepares the tissue for the exercise.
+Step 1: Lying on the Shakti Mat circulates the blood and prepares the tissue for the exercise.

 Exercise 4: Mobilize hands & fingers

-Place the Shakti Pillow on the table in front of you or roll up your ShaktiMat and secure it with a strap.
-Now place your hands on the tips and make gripping movements for as long as it feels good for you.
+Place the Shakti Pillow on the table in front of you or roll up your Shakti Mat and secure it with a strap.
+Now place your hands on the tips and make gripping movements as long as it feels good for you.
 If you are unable to grip due to stiffness, make gentle pressing or rocking movements with your hand instead.

-Depending on which angle is most comfortable, you can do the exercise on a chair the table - or even your own lap.
+Depending on which angle is most comfortable, you can do the exercise on a chair, the table or even your own lap.

 Ice cold against rheumatism - try cold applications & breathing according to Wim Hof